Bikki2715/Smart-Banking-Management-System/README.md

 - bcrypt
 - python-dotenv

-##Security
+## Security

--Database credentials are stored using environment variables.
+- Database credentials are stored using environment variables.
--.env is excluded from Git using .gitignore.
+- .env is excluded from Git using .gitignore.
--Passwords are securely hashed.
+- Passwords are securely hashed.
--Customer and admin pages include access protection.
+- Customer and admin pages include access protection.

-##Database
+## Database

 #The application uses PostgreSQL with tables for:

--Customers
--Transactions
--Notifications
+- Customers
+- Transactions
+- Notifications
--Admin Activuty
+- Admin Activuty

-##Author

-Bikki Dhanalakshmi
-Btech Computer Science Engineering

 ## Project Structure